 To reduce our emissions, we are continually optimizing our facilities and operations as well as producing and distributing sustainable products like polyethylene, low-carbon caustic soda and vinyl building products.
 Doing so allows us to improve cost-efficiency while at the same time reducing our greenhouse gas emissions.
 We are strongly committed to preventing pollution.
 We adhere to all laws and to the terms of our permits in the jurisdictions where we operate.
 Each site's emissions are reported annually in line with widely accepted and recognized emission factors and methodologies.
 Relevant KPIs are reported to the Corporate Risk and Sustainability Committee at Board level.
 We also submit an Air Emission Inventory to the US EPA as required by local jurisdictions and continue to monitor emerging regulatory standards that pertain to emissions across our jurisdictions.

-Between 2016 and 2020, we've recorded a decrease in total Scope 1 and Scope 2 emissions by 8.73% despite a 4.84% increase in production given the inclusion of our newly incorporated building products segment in 2020.
+Between 2016 and 2021, we've recorded a decrease in total Scope 1 and Scope 2 emissions intensity by 14.75%.

-305-1: DIRECT (SCOPE 1) GHG EMISSIONS
+305-1: Direct (Scope 1) GHG Emissions